wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ## Post template files

-The plugin allows you to use a custom template files for post fields and the confirmation message (the fields defined by Meta Box is controlled by the Meta Box plugin and can't be changed).
+The plugin allows you to use a custom template files for post fields and the confirmation message.

 The plugin will look for a template file with the following order: